mc51/Clipster-Desktop/README.md

 ## Usage

-On the first startup, you can either register a new account or enter your existing credentials for the login.
+On the first startup, you can register a new account or enter your existing credentials for the login.
 Your credentials will be stored in your `HOMEPATH` in `./config/clipster/config`.
 Clipster will add an Icon to your system tray which you can click for opening up a menu with the following options:
 `Get last Clip` will fetch the last shared Clip from the server and put it into your clipboard.
 `Get all Clips` will fetch all shared Clips from the server and display them to you.